redpelicans/red_tetris_boilerplate/docs/client-architecture.md

 This is where you will put your UI components.
 These should be small independent piece of code with high reusability.

-### **screens**
+### **pages**

 It contains the pages (URLs) of the application.
-A screen (or page, or container...
+A page (or screen, or container...
 Call it as you want) is made of components.
 This is why their reusability is very important to avoid code bloat.

 ### **hooks**